Generation-Augmented Generation: A Plug-and-Play Framework for Private Knowledge Injection in Large Language Models: RAG Sensitivity to Retrieval Depth

 \section{RAG Sensitivity to Retrieval Depth}

-As shown in Table~\ref{tab:rag_topk_vs_gag}, we further examine how retrieval depth affects RAG in specialized private domains by varying $k$, the number of retrieved passages concatenated to the base-model prompt.
-For brevity, Table~\ref{tab:overall-performance} reports the best-performing $k$, and we provide the full sweep here.
+Table~\ref{tab:rag_topk_vs_gag} further examines how retrieval depth affects RAG in the two specialist domains by varying $k$, the number of retrieved passages concatenated to the base-model prompt.
+For brevity, Table~\ref{tab:overall-performance} reports the best-performing retrieval depth for each domain, while we provide the full sweep here.

-\paragraph{Discussion.} Increasing $k$ does not monotonically improve RAG on either domain; in our setting, $k{=}1$ is best and larger $k$ slightly degrades performance.
-This behavior is consistent with (i) long-context interference, where additional retrieved text increases distraction and dilutes the signal needed for generation, and (ii) retrieval brittleness in specialized corpora, where adding more passages may amplify partially mismatched or fragmented evidence rather than improving reference-critical coverage.
-By contrast, GAG avoids prompt-time evidence serialization and provides a constant-budget injection interface, yielding substantially stronger specialist QA with more predictable inference behavior.
+\textbf{Discussion.} RAG does not improve monotonically as $k$ increases.
+Instead, performance first improves and then declines: the best results are obtained at $k{=}3$ on the Materials domain and at $k{=}5$ on the Adjuvant domain.
+This trend suggests a trade-off between evidence coverage and context interference.
+When $k$ is too small, relevant evidence may be missed; when $k$ becomes too large, additional retrieved passages introduce more distractors and increase competition within the prompt, which is particularly problematic in chunked private scientific corpora.
+By contrast, GAG avoids prompt-time growth in retrieved text and remains consistently stronger under a fixed latent knowledge budget.